timonson/gentle_rpc/README.md

   contain the server's error stack.
 Default is `false`.
 - callMethodsWithRequestObj: `boolean` if true the request object will be added as the first argument to the method call.
 Default is `false`.
-- returns the rpc response object.
+- returns the RPC response object.

 ### Client

 #### createRemote(url, options, handleUnsuccessfulResponse)

-- `url: string` the URL to *fetch* data from.
+- `url: string` the URL to _fetch_ data from.
 - `options: Options` this object sets the _fetch_ API options (_RequestInit_).
   Additionally it contains the two optional properties `notification: boolean` and `id: string | number`.